Raku/doc/writing-docs/STYLEGUIDE.md

 “right-hand side” is much clearer for beginners.

-In general, try to put yourself in the shoes of someone with no previous exposition to the language (or computer science altogether).
-Although it might seem obvious to you that only the first line can in fact initialize a hash, the documentation is targeted at people with no previous exposure to the language.
+In general, try to put yourself in the shoes of someone with no previous exposure to the language or computer science.
+Although it might seem obvious to you that only the first line can in fact initialize a hash, the documentation is targeted at such novices.

 ### 'say' vs 'put'